-Alcohol and other substance misuse and abuse can impact all dimensions of your wellbeing.
-We are here as a resource to provide prevention and education opportunities, social host responsibility training, and organizational risk management workshops.
-Whether you are looking for information or strategies for yourself, a friend, or for a larger organization, DuWell can work with you to develop an action plan for reducing the potential harm stemming from high-risk activities.
+Substance use, misuse, and abuse can impact all dimensions of your wellbeing.
+We are here as a resource to provide you with educational opportunities, social host trainings, and organizational risk management workshops so you can safely enjoy your time here at Duke.
+Whether you are looking for information or strategies for yourself, a friend, or for a larger organization, DuWell can work with you to develop an action plan for reducing the potential harm stemming from high-risk behaviors and activities.

 What You Can Do

 - Parties and Darties.
 Large gatherings can't happen.
 There is an increased risk of exposure to COVID-19.

 - Don’t Drink Alone.
 Zoom doesn’t count.
 If something were to happen there may not be an active bystander there to help intervene.

 - Know the Size of a Standard Drink: Knowing these sizes can help prevent you from over consuming.